 Using coloured lights in the home can influence your mood and emotions, helping to keep you more alert, or promoting relaxation and a better night’s sleep.
 These responses are partly linked with a type of light receptor in the back of the eye that was discovered in 1998.
 Known as melanopsin retinal ganglion cells, these photoreceptors send signals to the brain’s master ‘clock’, the suprachiasmatic nucleus, and to other areas of the brain that regulate activity levels, heart rate, body temperature, sleep, fear, and even higher functions such as language, analytic thought and long-term memory.

-Blue light is alerting
+Blue light is alerting and wakes you up

 Melanopsin retinal ganglion cells which regulate alertness and sleep cycles are uniquely sensitive to blue light.
 Scientists believe this is because blue wavelengths of light penetrate the surface of the oceans, where light and light receptors first evolved, more easily than other visible wavelengths.